-If you want a quick and easy way to automatically prevent subscribers from seeing your optin forms, this is the best way to do that.
+If you want a quick and easy way to automatically hide popups from existing subscribers, this is the best way to do that.
 There are only two downsides to using this method alone:

 - It does not cover existing subscribers who opted in before you installed OptinMonster.